Isolation doesn't mean you have to feel alone

 5. Get physical together

-Exercise not only boosts your overall health and sense of well-being, but it also increases your body's production of endorphins, the feel-good hormones that fight stress ‒ something we could all use right now.
+Exercise not only boosts your overall health and sense of well-being, but also increases your body's production of endorphins, the feel-good hormones that fight stress ‒ something we could all use right now.
 There's no better time for you and your colleagues to incorporate a little fitness into your daily routines, together.
-Have everyone download the Stridekick app and run a step challenge or find an online fitness class that you and your colleagues can attend at the same time.
-You could even have a Zoom meeting up in the background so it feels like everyone is doing the workout together.
+Have everyone download the Stridekick app and run a step challenge, or find an online fitness class that you and your colleagues can attend at the same time.
+You could even have a Zoom meeting up in the background so that it feels like everyone is doing the workout together.

 6. Get connected